jraleman/dorms.42.us.org/README.md

 ### Contribute

-I really, really appreciate any contribution, as long as me and 42 School Silicon Valley school accepts the pull request.
-If you need help on how to get started, please follow this [example](resources/pr-example.md).
+We really, really appreciate any contribution, as long as me and 42 School Silicon Valley accepts the pull request.
+If you need help on how to get started, please follow [this guideline](CONTRIBUTING.md).

 ### Hire me